martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 However, when the filtering is in a leaf table, the Index Only Scan can no longer be used (`where customer_name ilike '%0'`).
-As expected, the Subquery gets back its Bitmap Heap Scan, and duration goes up.
+As expected, the subqueries version gets back its Bitmap Heap Scan, and duration goes up.
 However, I can't explain why the CTE goes up too.
 The Parallel Seq Scan goes from 10ms to 100ms, and it doesn't make any sense.

 {{< details summary="**Subquery — leaf filter**" >}}
 ```sql